 In some cases, a funny ad can cause the so-called “vampire effect”, in which viewers remember the ad, but not the product or company with which it is associated.
-An example of this is Reebok's “Terry Tate: Office Linebacker” commercial from 2003.The announcement was flatly praised by critics and viewers that year, although it is questionable whether it really managed to boost Reebok's brand.
+The Reebok commercial was flatly praised by critics and viewers that year, although it is questionable whether it really managed to boost Reebok's brand.
 According to a poll after it aired, only 55% of viewers remembered that the ad was affiliated with Reebok.
-Another example is John West's commercial from 2011 which begins with a serene documentary-style shot of nature of fishing bears, as a narrator describes the scene in his best impression of David Attenborough.
+The announcement for British seafood company John West begins with a serene documentary-style shot of nature of fishing bears, as a narrator describes the scene in his best impression of David Attenborough.

 Then things take an unexpected turn.
-Animated TV commercials are nothing new.
-They have been a mainstay of advertising since at least 1941, when the first animated commercial aired, and their popularity grew in the following decades.
-As you'll see in our picks of the best animated commercials, animated characters are endearing and easy to identify, attract people of all ages and are capable of performing actions that would be impossible to film with real-life actors (or animals).
+Animated TV commercials are nothing new; they have been a mainstay of advertising since at least 1941 when the first animated commercial aired.
+Animated characters are endearing and easy to identify, attract people of all ages and are capable of performing actions that would be impossible to film with real-life actors (or animals).
 Biteable makes it easy with hundreds of free animated video templates.

-An example is Apple's 1984 commercial directed by Ridley Scott which refers to George Orwell's novel Nineteen Eighty-Four positioning their soon-to-be-released personal computer as the hero that would free us from “Big Brother” (possibly a blow against Apple's rival IBM).
-According to the writer responsible for the script “Joe was perhaps the first black man to appear in a national brand commercial” and had a profound effect at the time as people wrote letters full of gratitude and enthusiasm for this commercial parodying aspirational ads.
+Directed by Ridley Scott, Apple's announcement refers to George Orwell's novel Nineteen Eighty-Four which positions their soon-to-be-released personal computer as the hero that would free us from “Big Brother” (possibly a blow against Apple's rival IBM).
+According to the writer responsible for the script “Joe was perhaps the first black man to appear in a national brand commercial and it had a profound effect at the time; letters were full of gratitude and enthusiasm”.